Spksh/TentacleSoftware.XmlRpc/README.md

 You can decorate a method with `XmlRpcIgnoreAttribute` if you want `XmlRpcMiddleware` to ignore it when populating its `Dictionary` of available methods.

+## DateTime

+XML-RPC expects DateTime values formatted as ISO 8601.
+There is some confusion as to how strict this format should be as the example provided in the XML-RPC spec is somewhat unclear.

+We've chosen to support the ISO 8601 format as specified exactly by the XML-RPC specification.
+The format string we use is `"yyyyMMdd'T'HH':'mm':'ss"`, e.g. `"20170531T05:06:00"`.

+Additionally, time zones are not supported as per the specification:

+> What timezone should be assumed for the dateTime.iso8601 type?
+UTC? localtime?
+> Don't assume a timezone.
+It should be specified by the server in its documentation what assumptions it makes about timezones.

 ## Structs

 Serialization and deserialization of `<struct>`s is performed using reflection of the public properties of the specific class.